 Special Events within the following areas require the submittal of an application: Big Cottonwood Canyon, Emigration Canyon, Kearns, Magna, Unincorporated Salt Lake County, and White City.

-PW Engineering does not provide services to Copperton Township or any incorporated city.
+PW Engineering does not provide special event permitting services to Copperton Metro Township or any incorporated city outside the District.

 Insurance certificates, maps, and fees will need to be submitted to the Permit Specialist before your request can be fully processed.
 See fee schedule below.